MohdMuslim92/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 any number divisible by 5 print Buzz any number divisible by both 3 and 5 print FizzBuzz
 * 10-print_triangle.c : print a triangle
+* 101-print_number.c : function to print number positive or negative without using standard output functions